umee-network/umee/docs/architecture/ADR-004-reserves.md

 ### Neutral

-- Requires governance parameter defining the portion of interest that must go to reserves
+- Requires governance parameter `ReserveFactor` defining the portion of interest that must go to reserves
+- Requires governance parameter `BorrowInterestEpoch` defining how many blocks to wait between interest calculations
 - Asset reserve amounts are recorded directly by the `x/leverage` module
 - token:uToken exchange rate remains a derived value (calculated from module account balances, all outstanding loans, total utokens in circulation, and reserve amounts, for any given token).